-- 2. Standing toward the back of the blade guard, grasp the top handle firmly with your outboard hand (this will be the right hand if the guard is mounted on the right as viewed from the operator's position), and prepare to support the weight of the blade guard.
-(Figure 16.) - 3.
-With the opposite hand grasp the rear handle and rock back and forth with an upward pressure to release the Blade Guard tapered mounting clip.
-(See NOTE above for Blade Guards 36" or larger.)
+- 2. Standing toward the back of the blade guard, grasp the top handle firmly with your outboard hand (this will be the right hand if the guard is mounted on the right as viewed from the operator's position), and prepare to support the weight of the blade guard (Figure 15). - 3.
+With the opposite hand grasp the rear handle and rock back and forth with an upward pressure to release the blade guard tapered mounting clip.
 Lift straight up then pull back once the tapered lock is released.
-Install Blade Guard in reverse order.
+Install blade guard in reverse order.

-Figure 16.
+Figure 15.
 Removing The Blade Guard